 For starters, a fifth of large companies report that 30% of their employees work remotely.
 And 34% of the national workforce do at least some freelance work.

 And the gig economy is only trending up.
 A full 50% of organizations said they have increased their freelance workforce in the past five years.
-And the average weekly hours spent freelancing increased by 72 million between 2015 and 2019.
+And there are currently over 70 million freelance workers in the U.S.

 Where are those people working?
 40% of freelancers report working in a coffee shop or cafe on a weekly basis.
 That’s a lot of coffee.